-- the effective portion of the value paid in respect of interest rate derivatives associated with the issuance of existing long-term debt.
+The hedging reserve relates to value received in respect of interest rate derivatives entered into in anticipation of the issue of long-term debt.
 The interest rate derivatives were settled in prior years and the gain continues to be amortised through the profit and loss account over the term of the debt.